 Below is information regarding a lawsuit attorney Fred Pritzker filed against Whole Foods Market for people sickened in an outbreak linked to contaminated cheese.

 First Lawsuit Filed against Whole Foods Market

-Attorneys Fred Pritzker and Brendan Flaherty have filed what is believed to be the first lawsuit against Whole Foods Market Group, Inc. and Forever Cheese, Inc. on behalf of a victim of the Listeria monocytogenes outbreak linked to cheese imported by Forever Cheese.
+Pritzker Hageman attorneys have filed what is believed to be the first lawsuit against Whole Foods Market Group, Inc. and Forever Cheese, Inc. on behalf of a victim of the Listeria monocytogenes outbreak linked to cheese imported by Forever Cheese.
 The outbreak has sickened at least 14 people in 11 states, three of whom died.
 The suit (CV12-4634) was filed in the United States District Court for the Eastern District of New York on September 17, 2012.